-We define our approach as urban social design, by which we understand the design of environments, spaces and dynamics in order to improve self-organization of citizens, social interaction within communities and their relationship with the environment.
-We have used this philosophy to design and implement projects in Norway, Denmark, Spain, Italy, France and China.
+Our approach can be defined as urban social design by which we investigate the intersections between the design of environments, spaces, dynamics, and tools in order to improve the self-organization of citizens, social interaction within communities, and their relationship with the environment.

 Urban.
 Social.
 Design.
 Three words that describe our dedication: the urban context, the social approach, and the design understood as an action, an interaction, and a tool for transformation.
 Understanding types of behaviour and processes at different levels is crucial.